 FOR IMMEDIATE RELEASE Nov.
 6, 2013

-The investigation was conducted by the Metropolitan Drug Enforcement Network Team.
-Assistant United States Attorney Joshua Hanks is in charge of the prosecution.
+The West Virginia State Police and the IRS conducted the investigation.
+Assistant United States Attorney Thomas Ryan is in charge of the prosecution.